Recognition Awareness: An Application of Latent Cognizance to Open-Set Recognition: Introduction

 Nevertheless, softmax limitations become more noticeable in object recognition \cite{ScheirerEtAl2013a, OpenMax2016}, where a chance to encounter an un-prepared class is common.
 Many approaches address this issue through open-set recognition (OSR).

-While there are various approaches to OSR.
-One potential approach has been derived directly from a re-interpretation of a softmax output.
-It is Latent Cognizance (LC).
-The new interpretation underlying LC has been verified using traceable examples \cite{NakjaiEtAl2019b}.
-Its application to hand-sign recognition has been shown to be effective \cite{NakjaiKatanyukul2018a}.
-However, LC application to OSR remains unexplored and that is the target of our investigation.
+While there are various approaches to OSR, one potential is striking as it has been derived directly from a probabilitistic re-interpretation of a softmax output.
+It is Latent Cognizance (LC) proposed by Nakjai and Katanyukul\cite{NakjaiKatanyukul2018a}.
+LC was not originally intended for OSR.
+It was to address the issue of un-prepared classes in hand-sign recognition, but its underlying hypothesis is general.
+Its mechanism can fit to various domains.
+The new interpretation underlying LC has been verified using synthetically traceable examples \cite{NakjaiEtAl2019b}.
+LC applications have been shown to be effective in hand-sign recognition\cite{NakjaiKatanyukul2018a} and facial expression recognition\cite{AtsawaraungsukEtAl2021a}.

+However, the recently introduced LC has not been adequately investigated for other domains.
+An investigation of LC application to a more general domain, such as OSR, will allow a better insight into LC potential and the hypothesis behind it.
+Our study here is set out to investigate an application of LC to OSR and its related issues, such as an OSR evaluation metric, a role of its base classifier, and its potential for adversarial-image detection.